-On June 30, 2022, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the five non-officer directors of the Company stock options to purchase 10,000 shares (a total of 50,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$7.40 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
-The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$316,700 (\$6.334 per share), which was charged to operations ratably from July 1, 2022 through June 30, 2024.
-During the three months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$0 and \$23,916, respectively, with respect to these stock options.
-During the nine months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$47,310 and \$70,964, respectively, with respect to these stock options.

-On November 6, 2022, the Board of Directors granted to each of the four officers of the Company stock options to purchase 20,000 shares (a total of 80,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$20.00 per share, vesting 25% on issuance and 25% on each anniversary date thereafter until fully vested, subject to continued service.
-The total fair value of the 80,000 stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$262,560 (\$3.282 per share), which is being charged to operations ratably from November 6, 2022 through November 6, 2025.
-During the three months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$9,641 and \$16,528, respectively, with respect to these stock options.
-During the nine months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$34,301 and \$49,053, respectively, with respect to these stock options.

 On June 30, 2023, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the four non-officer directors of the Company stock options to purchase 10,000 shares (a total of 40,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$5.88 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$192,593 (\$4.8131 per share), which is being charged to operations ratably from July 1, 2023 through June 30, 2025.
-During the three months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$24,232 and \$24,232, respectively, with respect to these stock options.
-During the nine months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$72,300 and \$24,232, respectively, with respect to these stock options.
+During the three months ended March 31, 2025 and 2024, the Company recorded charges to general and administrative costs in the consolidated statements of operations of \$23,704 and \$23,968, respectively, with respect to these stock options.

+On September 26, 2023, in connection with the employment agreement entered into with Bas van der Baan, Mr. van der Baan was granted stock options to purchase 250,000 shares of the Company's common stock.
+The options can be exercised on a cashless basis.
+The options are exercisable for a period of five years at an exercise price of \$1.95 per share, which was equal to the closing market price of the Company's common stock on the grant date.
+The options vest in equal increments quarterly over a three-year period commencing on the last day of each calendar quarter commencing October 1, 2023, subject to continued service.
+The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$403,066 (\$1.612 per share), which is being charged to operations ratably from September 26, 2023 through September 30, 2026.
+During the three months ended March 31, 2025 and 2024, the Company recorded charges to general and administrative costs in the consolidated statements of operations of \$32,979 and \$33,345, respectively, with respect to these stock options.

+On June 30, 2024, the Board of Directors, in accordance with the Company's cash and equity compensation package for members of the Board of Directors, granted to each of the four non-officer directors of the Company stock options to purchase 10,000 shares (a total of 40,000 shares) of the Company's common stock, exercisable for a period of five years at an exercise price of \$2.37 per share (the closing market price on the grant date), vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
+The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$73,976 (\$1.8494 per share), which is being charged to operations ratably from July 1, 2024 through June 30, 2026.
+During the three months ended March 31, 2025, the Company record a charge general and administrative costs in the consolidated statements of operations of \$9,120 with respect to these stock options.